 The warm up is not supposed to make people stronger, or better fencers, or anything like that.
 The purpose is to prepare the body for the following activity.
 Simple.

 Physical training normally takes the form of strength and endurance exercises such as running, push ups, star jumps, and suchlike.
 The exercises are designed to build strength or stamina in some fashion, and they tend to leave you feeling tired or even exhausted.

 It is painfully common to see martial arts clubs begin their “warm up” by running in circles around a hall for five or ten minutes, then doing some number of repetitions of push ups, sit ups, star jumps, crawls, bunny hops, some more push ups, and so on.
 By the end of the “warm up”, everyone is tired, their muscles are sore, and everyone feels like they have done quite a lot of work.

 Although common, that is not a very effective way to warm up.
 In fact, people in a gym will probably (should probably!) do a warm up before launching into their physical training routine, because many exercises are stressful for the body and therefore the body requires some preparation beforehand.

 There’s nothing wrong with doing some physical training AFTER the warm up.
 Different clubs and instructors may have different reasons for choosing to include it or leave it out – personally, I don’t bother with it at the club, because we only have limited time each week to have a sword in hand, and people come to my sword fighting club to do sword fighting, so I feel that is what we should be doing.
-People can do physical training in their own time any day of the week, but they have the relatively rare opportunity to spend time training HEMA with me, that’s what we want to focus on in the club.
+People can do physical training in their own time any day of the week, but they have the relatively rare opportunity to spend time training HEMA with me, so that is what we want to focus on in the club.